rfo909/CFT/README.md

 Every time we type JavaFiles and press Enter, we get a list of Java files available from the current directory.
-Use "ls" and "cd" to move somewhere else, then run JavaFiles again.
+Use "ls" and "cd" to move somewhere else, then run JavaFiles again, observing that the list of files differ.

-Type "cd" plus Enter to return to application home directory.
+Typing "cd" folloed by Enter returns you to the application home directory.

-Oh, and its "ls" regardless of running on Linux or Windows.
+Oh, and its "ls" to list files, regardless of running on Linux or Windows.

 ## Searching